TeamEnable/python-api-practices-examples/fastapi/README.md

 - Thin endpoints that delegate to services
 - Explicit service workflows
 - Dedicated client modules for external HTTP APIs
-- Retry + backoff + idempotency at the client boundary
 - Repository-style persistence boundaries
 - Centralized configuration
 - Cross-cutting concerns kept out of endpoints
-- Tests that focus on behavior, not plumbing

 ## Project structure